-How to store data collected on SD-card in PD 688 or PD 803, via a USB memory stick and a COPP PC into a database/excel sheet
+How to store data collected on SD-card in PD 688 or PD 803, via a USB memory stick and a COPP PC into a database or excel sheet

-The below illustration shows a system setup, where a milk truck collects data during the day and these data must go into the dairy, but there is no means of an on-line connection between the dairy and the truck.
-In this case, you can save data to database/excel by storing the collected data in the filevar-register and transferring these data via an USB memory stick.
+The below illustration shows a system setup, where a milk truck collects data during the day.
+These data must go into the dairy, but there is no means of an online connection between the dairy and the truck.
+In this case, you can save data to database or excel by storing the collected data in the filevar-register.
+Afterward, you can transfer these data via an USB memory stick.

 Requirements for the truck-side component for the data collection that is located in PD 688 (or PD803/PD 802):

-- Create a record containing the data you wish to store.
-Create an array of these records.
+- Create a record with the data you wish to store, and an array of these records.

 - Create a filevar-register that uses your array as its datatype

 - Enter a name in your filevar-register under “USB_filename”

 - Create a button in your visualization to save to USB (using the filevar – method)